chargehound/chargehound-slate/source/includes/_disputes.md

 }
 ```

-You will want to submit the dispute through Chargehound after you receive a notification from the source payment processor of a new dispute.
+You will want to submit the dispute through Chargehound after you receive the `dispute.created` [webhook notification](#webhooks).
 With one `POST` request you can update a dispute with the evidence fields and send the generated response to the source payment processor.

 The dispute will be in the `submitted` state if the submit was successful.